- What is the Dashboard?

 Can I delete a run from the Dashboard?

-Note: Deleting the recorded runs would have no effect on the amount of tests recorded and counted as your usage billed for the month.
+Note: Archiving the recorded runs has no effect on the amount of tests recorded and counted as your usage billed for the month.

 Can I delete my Cypress account?